Skip to main content

 The main failure mode is the communication illusion: the message was sent, but the decision still is not clear.
 Use a higher standard instead: clarity, structure, and confidence, with a paper trail another stakeholder can pick up without extra context.

 Start with the first two lines of each client message, not the whole template.
 In your proposal, lead with the recommended outcome.
-In your update, lead with current status after verification.
+In your update, lead with the verified current status.
 In your invoice email, lead with the requested action.
 Take one live template and rewrite only the opener so the reader can act without scrolling.

 Use an answer-first opener, then keep the rest tight.
 Add two to three key actions, and end with the result, risk, or decision needed.
 A good check is simple: if a client reads only the first sentence and the three bullets below it, they should still know whether the work is on track and what happens next.
 For your next update, use this order: status, two to three actions, result or learning, request.